Seven Types of Plastic

 What Is It Recycled Into?
 LDPE plastics can be turned into shipping envelopes, lumber, floor tiling, and trash can liners.

 What Is It?
 PP is used in many plastic products in which toughness, flexibility, lightweight versatility, and heat resistance are necessary.

-What is it Used In?
+What Is It Used In?
 Polypropylene is made into bottles for foods, shampoos, and other household liquids.
-It's in items like medicine and syrup bottles, yogurt and cottage cheese containers, disposable diapers, toothbrushes, and drinking straws.
+It's in medicine and syrup bottles, yogurt and cottage cheese containers, disposable diapers, toothbrushes, and drinking straws.
 It can also be melted and spun into fibers for indoor/outdoor carpeting and upholstery.

-What Is It Recycled Into? #5 Plastics can be recycled into items like battery cables, ice scrapers, brushes, brooms, and rakes.
+What Is It Recycled Into? #5 Plastics can be recycled into battery cables, ice scrapers, brushes, brooms, and rakes.

 #6 — PS

 What Is It?
 Polystyrene is a tough, transparent synthetic resin that can be used to create rigid or foam products.
 It is a terrible pollutant since it is typically non-recyclable and frequently deteriorates into smaller, lightweight pieces, which can spread easily.
 Polystyrene makes up roughly 35% of the trash in US landfills.